Travel and expense management: A complete guide

 Best practices for corporate travel expense management policies

 A corporate travel policy is only as good as its specificity.
 Vague guidelines lead to inconsistent spending and awkward reimbursement disputes.
-These five practices help you build a policy that's clear, enforceable, and fair.
+These seven practices help you build a policy that's clear, enforceable, and fair.

 1. Set clear spending limits by category

 Define per-diem rates for meals, hotel caps by city tier, and flight class rules so employees know exactly what's covered.
-For example, you might set a $75 daily meal allowance, cap hotels at $200 per night in most cities (with exceptions for high-cost markets like New York or San Francisco), and restrict flights to economy class for domestic trips under five hours.
+For example, you might set a $75 daily meal allowance, cap hotels at $200 per night in most cities (with exceptions for high-cost markets like New York or San Francisco), and restrict flights to economy class for domestic trips under 5 hours.

 Breaking limits down by category removes ambiguity and makes policy enforcement straightforward for both employees and approvers.